hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/191_concentration.md

 posture: \[use\] any posture in which the spine is perfectly free of the weight of the body.

-Next \[Prânâyâma\] ... the breathing exercises.
+Next \[Prānāyāma\] ... the breathing exercises.
 A great deal of stress is laid upon breathing. ...
 What I am telling you is not something gleaned from some sect in India.
 It is universally true.
 Just as in this country you teach your children certain prayers, \[in India\] they get